Edmund Mortimer, 5th Earl of March: Rebellion against Henry IV

 On 22 June 1402, Edmund's uncle, Sir Edmund Mortimer, son of the 3rd Earl, was captured by the Welsh rebel leader, Owain Glyndŵr, at the Battle of Bryn Glas.
 Henry IV accused Sir Edmund of deserting to Glyndŵr, refused to ransom him, and confiscated his property.
 Sir Edmund then married Glyndŵr's daughter, and on 13 December 1402 proclaimed in writing that his nephew Edmund was the rightful heir to King Richard II.

 Sir Edmund's sister, Edmund's aunt, was married to Henry "Hotspur" Percy, son of the Earl of Northumberland.
 In 1403, the Percys rose in rebellion in collusion with Glyndŵr and Sir Edmund.
 Hotspur was defeated and slain at Shrewsbury.

 The alliance of Glyndŵr, Sir Edmund, and the Percys survived this setback.
-In February 1405, they agreed to a three-way division of the kingdom.
+In the Tripartite Indenture of February 1405, they agreed to a three-way division of the kingdom.
 This agreement was apparently connected to a plot to free Edmund and his brother Roger from King Henry's custody and carry them into Wales.
 On 13 February 1405, the boys were abducted from Windsor Castle, but they were quickly recaptured near Cheltenham.
 Constance of York was held responsible and arrested.
 She implicated her brother, the Duke of York, who was imprisoned at Pevensey Castle for seventeen weeks.
 As a result of the failed abduction, on 1 February 1406, Edmund and Roger were put under stricter supervision at Pevensey Castle under Sir John Pelham (d.1429), where they remained until 1409.
 On 1 February 1409 Edmund and Roger were given in charge to the King's son, the Prince of Wales, who was only five years older than Edmund.
 They remained in custody for the remainder of Henry IV's reign.

 Edmund Mortimer's sisters, Anne and Eleanor, who were in the care of their mother until her death in 1405, were not well treated by Henry IV, and were described as 'destitute' after her death.